 As stated above, hemoglobin is a protein in red blood cells that helps to carry oxygen to your working tissues in the body, including muscles.
 Whenever this complex mechanism is impaired, muscles are unable to perform at their peak capacity.
 Through metabolism (the breakdown of energy), muscles rely on oxygen in order to be able to repeatedly contract and relax.
 Essentially, this is how we move – everything from walking to running to lifting weights to playing football.
-Because of the trait, NFL players are more likely than their competitors to experience muscle cramping, spasm, fatigue, and even muscle strains or damage.
+Because of the trait, NFL players are more likely than their competitors to experience muscle cramping, spasm, fatigue, and even muscle strains or damage, for weight loss the best fat burners are essential.
 In extreme cases, SCT can even cause death.
 According to a study from the University of Washington, college football players with SCT were 37 times more likely than athletes without the trait to experience exercise-related sudden death.

 What do NFL players who have SCT have to say about their symptoms?